 “Kids are so good in finding a light in the darkness.
 If you have one adult in the world that believes in you, then you can make it through so many things.
 I think if you are given a vision to believe in yourself, you can see what can be done and that life is beautiful,” she said.

-Most of the tables were filled with working mothers like Kara, and many women volunteers, Ruthie Smith (30) and Crystalina Montagna (27) are working women in the health care and nonprofit sector who both serve as Playspace Activity Leaders (PALs) at Horizons.
+Most of the tables were filled with working mothers like Klara, and many women volunteers, Ruthie Smith (30) and Crystaltina Montagna (27) are working women in the health care and nonprofit sector who both serve as Playspace Activity Leaders (PALs) at Horizons.
 Currently working in health care, Smith began volunteering for Horizon when she was a student at UMass Amherst.

 “I’m a workaholic, so I usually don’t take off time from work, but I come to Horizon to volunteer for two hours every week.”
 Smith said.
 “It’s always worth it.”